7

 • 3

 There's a lot of debate on this question, and I doubt you'll find agreement.
 There's absolutely no cross-denominational 100% accepted answer to this.
 Of course, there is a truth about it, but what that truth is isn't agreed upon.
 I don't know that this is answerable according to the site guidelines in its present form.
 But darn it, it's a good question.
-Jul 5, 2012 at 12:05
+Commented Jul 5, 2012 at 12:05

 • 1